Valkyrae: Podcasting

-RFLCT controversy
+RFLCT and controversy

 On October 19, 2021, Hofstetter announced the launch of her skincare brand, RFLCT.
 The brand, primarily geared towards gamers and those who put in heavy screen time, claimed that users are susceptible to skin damage caused by prolonged exposure to blue light and that their products protect against it.

 RFLCT received backlash due to insufficient evidence supporting the claim; according to Kathleen Suozzi, the director of the aesthetic dermatology program at Yale University, unless someone was already prone to melasma or hyperpigmentation, they were unlikely to suffer any consequence of sitting in front of a screen for long periods of time.

-Hofstetter responded by stating "all of the hate, doubt, concerns, and criticisms are all warranted and valid" and that she was "very upset and confused" with the lack of information on its website, promising additional information supporting the products would be made available.
+Hofstetter responded by stating that "all of the hate, doubt, concerns, and criticisms are all warranted and valid" and that she was "very upset and confused" with the lack of information on its website, promising additional information supporting the products would be made available.
 She was later informed that the research conducted by RFLCT supporting the products—which she had been given access to during development—could not be released to the public.

-She then expressed a desire to part ways with RFLCT, but was contractually bound.
+Hofstetter then expressed a desire to part ways with RFLCT but was contractually bound.
 On October 30, 2021, RFLCT ceased operation of its website and online store.
 A statement on the website read: "While we believe in the formulations created, after further reflection, have decided to move forward on new paths, effectively terminating the RFLCT brand."

+Personal life

+Hofstetter resides in Los Angeles.
+From 2016 to 2021, she was in a relationship with fellow streamer Michael "Sonii" Sherman.
+From April 2023 to July 2024, she lived with fellow streamers Leslie "Fuslie" Fu, Miyoung "Kkatamina" Kim, and Christina "TinaKitten" Kenyon, collectively known as "The Roomies".

+Hofstetter endorsed Kamala Harris in the 2024 United States presidential election.